-Materials from the Rare Book Collection or the Museum Archives are studied in the Archives and Special Collections (ASC) Reading Room, located in the Ingalls Library, under the supervision of library staff.
+Materials from the Rare Book Collection or the Museum Archives are studied in the Archives and Special Collections (ASC) Reading Room, under the supervision of library and archives staff.

 Readers wishing to study materials from the Archives or Rare Book Collection are encouraged to make an appointment in advance.
-It is usually possible to accommodate readers without appointments, but depending on staff availibility and other appointments, same-day requests are not guaranteed.
-Furthermore, not all materials in the Archives are open to the public.
-By calling ahead, one can make certain whether the desired materials are available.
+It is usually possible to accommodate readers without appointments, but depending on staff availability, paging times, and other appointments, same-day requests are not guaranteed.
+Furthermore, not all Archives Collections are open to the public.
+By calling ahead, patrons can make certain the desired materials are available.

-- Personal laptop or tablet computer for note taking
+- Personal laptop and tablet computer for note taking.

-- Other books or reference materials, if necessary for studying the item(s)
+- Other reference books, if necessary for studying the material(s).

-- Pens, markers, highlighters, or any writing implement other than pencil
+- Pens, markers, highlighters, and any writing implement other than a pencil.

-- Food or beverages, including mints, gum, and cough drops
+- Food and beverages, including mints, gum, and cough drops.

-- Coats, hats, scarves, or other loose articles of clothing
+- Coats, hats, scarves, and other loose articles of clothing.

 For a complete overview of applicable policies and procedures, please consult the library’sGuidelines on Studying Rare and Archives Collection Materials.